shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 **Sequence Models and HMMs:**
 Sequence markers play a crucial role in text classification by influencing the classification of neighboring words.
 Generative sequence models like Hidden Markov Models (HMMs) are used to capture these dependencies.
 For tasks such as part-of-speech (POS) tagging, HMMs estimate the probability of observing a sequence of POS tags given a sequence of words, allowing for more accurate classification.

-**Annotation Limitations:**
-Building large training corpora for word disambiguation tasks can be challenging, especially for polysemous words.
-Annotations are often limited to a block of words or phrases in the context, rather than the entire text block.
-Features are chosen based on the target word or phrase's characteristics and its relation to its context, and supervised learning and classification methods are applied accordingly.

 **kNN Method and Decision Trees:**
 The k-Nearest Neighbor (kNN) method assigns class labels based on the majority vote of the k nearest neighbors in the feature space.
 Decision trees use information theoretic techniques to select classes and branches, providing insight into important features.
 While decision trees tend to converge to a non-global optimum, this limitation can be mitigated by decision forests.